 I'm slowly getting through my Sicily posts.
 A big emphasis on "slowly"...The hardest part is always trying to decide which pictures to use.
 I was a little indecisive but today you're in for quite a photographic bonanza!

 Sometimes I think organising holidays can be quite stressful.

 Eating, touring and sunbathing are all part of a good vacation, in my opinion.
 You also need to consider who you're going away with, budget limitations, itineraries etc.

 The other big question is, "where will I stay?".

-The size of the San Domenico Palace Hotel means there are a lot of grounds that need to be maintained.
+The size of the San Domenico Palace Hotel means there are a lot of grounds that need constant maintenance.
 A team of gardeners work day in and out, cleaning and keeping the gardens spotless.
-You'll find palm trees, shrubs, vines and a myriad of flowers pruned to an inch of their botanical life.
+You'll find palm trees, shrubs, vines and a myriad of flowers pruned to an inch of their agricultural life.

-With breakfast included it was very easy to saunter down to the breakfast buffet every morning.
+With breakfast included, it was easy to saunter down to the breakfast buffet every morning.
 Here you could indulge in local delicacies such as granita in brioche, fresh ricotta and even an "American breakfast"!